Shean92/ProjectsOfficial/Projects/README.md

 ### Server Tester:
 The Server Tester folder works with the Collect folder.
 After I run the collect program and recieve all the data from the files, I run the Server Tester program.
 In the Server Tester program I take the names of all the files and run them in an http request.
 I recieve the status code from each of the files and I make a new file with this information, I also include the information from Collect.

+##phpmotors
+This is a website that I made with MySql and PHPMyadmin.
+This was a project that was made during class.
+I learned a lot about managing and maintaining a database.
+I Learned about security in website design and how to ensure that users without a certain security level can't reach certain pages.
+I used the MVC model design for all the files in my code.
+Required the user to make an account and log in to gain access to certain features.
+Allowed managers of the website the ability to add cars to the database from the website.
+Allowed managers the ability to edit inventory from the websiite.

+This was a whole new experience for me and I loved learning how to manipulate my database from PHP.
+I feel like this class improved my problem solving skills and gave me experience in working on my own while making a large project.